Meet the School Counselor of Belmont Elementary School

 Belmont counselors offer a variety of groups throughout the school year.
 Groups are formed based on student needs.
 School Counselors form groups after receiving requests/concerns about students from parents, teachers, and students themselves.

-Groups typically meet weekly for 6 to 8 sessions.
+Groups typically meet weekly for 4 to 6 weeks.
 Groups frequently offered include:

 Friendship/Social Skills